Guides

 • They’re hosted on older domains.
 In contrast, backlinks on new-ish sites take longer to get indexed.

-• They’re hosted on sites that get frequently updated.
+• They’re hosted on sites that are frequently updated.
 Search engines give more weight to backlinks hosted on sites that are regularly maintained.

 • They’re relevant to the content.
-Backlinks that are connected with the context in which they’re placed will get indexed the fastest.
+Contextually relevant backlinks typically get indexed the fastest.

 • They have descriptive anchor texts.
-That means they accurately describe the target page, i.e., the page on which a reader would land if they clicked on it, and contain a relevant keyword.
+That means the anchor texts accurately describe the target page, i.e., the page on which a reader would land if they clicked on it, and contain a relevant keyword.

 Follow these guidelines to get your backlinks indexed as fast as possible.